SCENE 01 / THERMAL IMAGING

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Polish wildlife—detecting European bison in the dense Bialowieza Forest, locating wolves and lynx in the Carpathian wilderness at night, tracking red deer in the Tatra Mountains, and revealing white storks roosting in eastern villages without any disturbance.
+Here is the breakdown.
+Yes, thermal imaging is great for Polish wildlife—detecting European bison in the dense Bialowieza Forest, locating wolves and lynx in the Carpathian wilderness at night, tracking red deer in the Tatra Mountains, and revealing white storks roosting in eastern villages without any disturbance.

 Is thermal footage useful for documentaries?

-Thermal adds a unique perspective to documentaries shot in Poland—visualizing operations inside Silesian coal mines and steelworks, revealing the underground temperature variations of the Wieliczka Salt Mine, capturing energy efficiency in historic Krakow and Warsaw architecture, or documenting Baltic wind farm output.
+Here is what that looks like on the ground.
+Thermal adds a unique perspective to documentaries shot in Poland—visualizing operations inside Silesian coal mines and steelworks, revealing the underground temperature variations of the Wieliczka Salt Mine, capturing energy efficiency in historic Krakow and Warsaw build style, or logging Baltic wind farm output.

 Can thermal footage be composited?